LEAR Hoja Popular no. 1

 References: Information to be added

-Commentary: At the beginning of 1935, LEAR began to produce a series of large-scale graphic posters that publicized political controversies, directed toward the working classes.
+Commentary: At the beginning of 1935, the LEAR began to produce a series of large-scale graphic posters that publicized political controversies, directed toward the working classes.
 They were posted on walls and distributed during meetings and demonstrations.
-In March 1935, Méndez made this woodblock print, Hoja popular No. 1 (People’s Broadsheet, No. 1), also called El arriero y las mulas and Casateniente.
-The poster presents a corrido, “Al arriero y a las mulas” (“To the Mule-drivers and the Mules”) with Méndez’s illustration.
-In this print Méndez again emulated the graphic style of Posada, with the sketchy faces and simple composition.
+In March 1935, Méndez made Casateniente to accompany the corrido “Al arriero y las mulas” (“To the Mule-drivers and the Mules”).
+The words “Hoja popular nº 1” (“People’s Broadsheet, No. 1”) appear at the bottom of the page, indicating that it was the first of a series.
+In the image Méndez again emulated the graphic style of Posada, with the sketchy faces and simple composition.
 As in Posada’s broadsheets, the song takes up most of the space, with the small image at the top showing the theme of the corrido – the brutal eviction of a poor family by two thugs, one with a swastika on his hat, the other with a dollar/peso sign on his.
-The man with the swastika raises his right leg in a goose step; he has the letters “ARM” on his jacket showing that he is a member of the fascist Alianza Revolucionaria Mexicanista; his face resembles that of the ARM leader Nicolás Rodríguez.
-The words of the corrido connect the ARM with both the Nazis and American gangsters, in particular Al Capone: “…In the school of Al Capone, he perfected his training…” According to Reyes Palma, the ARM and other right-wing organizations often attacked left-wing groups, creating a climate of fear strong enough that LEAR decided to maintain armed guards in its headquarters.
+The man with the swastika raises his right leg in a goose step; he has the letters “ARM” on his jacket showing that he is a member of the fascist Alianza Revolucionaria Mexicanista.
+The words of the corrido connect the ARM with both the Nazis and American gangsters, in particular Al Capone: “In the school of Al Capone, he perfected his training.”
+At this time, the ARM and other right-wing organizations often attacked left-wing groups, and the LEAR decided to maintain armed guards in its headquarters.
 (Deborah Caplow)

 Catalogue record number: 440